 The purpose of the assignment is to explore your thinking about approaching and engaging with your chosen community.
-While the journal is submitted only once during the course, it is expected that students will make a number entries that document their observations, thinking and analysis.
+The journal is submitted weekly from February 10, 17, 24, and March 3 and 17, 2003 using myBCIT email.
+During the course, it is expected that students will make a number of entries that document their observations, thinking and analysis.
 Entries should not be limited to the thinking and analysis that occurs only while engaging with your community.
 Rather thinking and analysis that occurs as students write and examine their field notes should also be noted and recorded.
-This reflective journal should be the work in progress for the final community project in this course.
+The reflective journal should be the work in progress for the final community project in this course.
+There will be questions posted every week during this five week timeframe, that will guide the weekly journal submission.

 The journal should be written spontaneously as students consider the questions and reflect on their knowledge and beliefs.
 Therefore, APA standards are not required nor are the usual requirements for paragraphs.
 However, the instructor does need to understand what students write so for this reason, full sentences/complete thoughts must be recorded.
+Please double space so that the instructor can write comments.

-The following are guidelines for your reflective journal:
+The following are guidelines for your reflective journal.
+Please answer items a) - f) clearly including some of the bullets under b):

-- a.
-Summarize your beliefs about community, health and partnership. - b.
-Based on your views, how will you accomplish the following: - Approach this group? - Meet with them and explain your purpose? - Get consent from the group for the participation and recording you need to do? - Participate with this group? - What and how will you observe? - How will you record your notes? - How will you record direct quotes? - Would taping interactions be helpful or intrusive? - How might you collect visual images to record what you have seen? - How will you question the group?
-If they do not understand your meaning, how will you clarify without directing their responses? - What kinds of questions might help you clarify your interpretations? - What work from other courses might be of use as you write the journal? - c.
-Compare your actual approach and engagement with the group to how you anticipated you would do things.
-Why did you change? - d.
-How does your professional knowledge, experience and power influence the group?
-How should it influence the group and why? - e.
-As you analyze your field notes, what patterns or themes do you identify about: - Issues of power and equality - Acceptance of diversity - Capacities or strengths - Group norms. - f.
-How do you know you understand the group's meaning regarding words like commitment, acceptance, trust and support?
+- a) Summarize your beliefs about community, health and partnership. - b) Based on your views, how will you accomplish the following (be sure to link you actions clearly to your views): - Approach this group? - Meet with them and explain your purpose? - Get consent from the group for the participation and recording you need to do? - Participate with this group? - What and how will you observe? - How will you record your notes? - How will you record direct quotes? - Would taping interactions be helpful or intrusive? - How might you collect visual images to record what you have seen? - How will you question the group?
+If they do not understand your meaning, how will you clarify without directing their responses? - What kinds of questions might help you clarify your interpretations? - What work from other courses might be of use as you write the journal? - c) Compare your actual approach and engagement with the group to how you anticipated you would do things, Why did you change?
+What assumptions did you make and what were the consequences of the assumptions.
+What alternate perspectives could have been taken about the assumptions? - d) How does your professional knowledge, experience and power influence the group?
+How should it influence the group and why? - e) As you analyze your field notes, what patterns or themes do you identify about: - issues of power and equality? - acceptance of diversity? - community capacities or strengths? - group norms? - f) How do you know you understand the group's meaning regarding words like commitment, acceptance, trust and support?
+Describe how the group defines the terms.